 OK!
 Back to the watch!

 This watch is a men’s Bulova analogue mechanical watch model 96A118.
 It comes from the BVA-Series 120.
 It is a self-winding mechanical timepiece with a 21-jewel movement visible through an on-dial aperture and exhibition case back..
-There are two circular sections in the front that exposures the inner mechanism, so it is a partial “skeleton watch.”
+There are two circular sections in the front that exposes the inner mechanism, so it is a partial “skeleton watch.”

 Being mechanical, this watch is powered by the wearer’s own movement–no battery required.
 It measures 42mm in case width and 11mm for case thickness.
-It’s made of stainless steel with domed metalized crystal (scratch resistant sapphire), silver-white patterned dial with Roman numeral numbers, classic blue metallic hands with luminous fill, 24-hour subdial, small sweep, screw-back case, double-pusher deployment buckle and is water resistance to 30 meters.
+It’s made of stainless steel with domed mineralized crystal (scratch resistant sapphire), silver-white patterned dial with Roman numeral numbers, classic blue metallic hands with luminous fill, 24-hour subdial, small sweep, screw-back case, double-pusher deployment buckle and is water resistance to 30 meters.